 - How your particular roaster reacts when the coffee is introduced to the roaster, this comes from experience.

-- Coffee you are roasting, the higher grown the harder the bean and the higher the charge temperature, low grown softer coffees you can reduce the charge temperature.
+- The coffee you are roasting, the higher grown the harder the bean and the higher the charge temperature, low grown softer coffees you can reduce the charge temperature.

 Determining when to add flame

 Once the roasting process has started you need to look at when you introduce flame to the green, if at all.
+Sometimes called the soaking stage, and it determines how long the coffee is given to absorb the roasters environmental heat.
 Once again there are factors that determine this:

 - The desired roast profile (when do you want the Maillard reaction to start).